Updated: Sep 20, 2021

 All you really need to do is either find an STP compliant software or check if your current payroll is STP compliant.

 We may be biased but Payroller is a great solution if you're a small business.
-Not to mention, it is completely free!

 Most payroll software should do the hard work for you if it's STP compliant so don't worry too much.